jasonlun1997/DCC-main/README.md

   ```
   temp_Lr_y = imresize(temp_Hr_y, downRatio);   % bicubic down
   ```
-  To generate the kind of data set which you want, and Run it
+  Secordly, generate the kind of data set which you want, and run
   ```
   Generate_Data_for_Test.m
   ```